FMNSSun/Burlesque/README.md

 {97 98 99 97 98 98 99 97 98 99}
 ```

 Current stable version: 1.7.3 (used on anagol).
 Latest version: 1.7.4 (not on anagol).
-Also check out the ```BLOG/```
+Also check out http://fmnssun.github.com/Burlesque.
-directory of this repository, which contains Burlesque related blog posts.

 Compile
 =======